| |

 GENERAL COMMENTS:

-live and Northern dressed cattle.
-Boxed beef prices were higher on Monday, with
+cash market.
+Boxed beef prices were mixed on Monday, with choice up $3.30 and

-choice up $1.95 and select up $0.14.
-The Commitment of Traders report showed
+select down $2.19.
+The Commitment of Traders report showed fund traders